yashbanik123/hugo-minimal-theme/content/home/homepage.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.

-title: '👋 Hollie Beau is the Chief Data Officer at Tidbit Games in Shanghai.'
+title: '👋 Hi I am Tapan Beshra, SEO Expert From Durgapur.'
 subtitle: ''

 design: